RajVekariya0/RajsBooksStore/RajsBooksStore/README.txt

  Added Razor View Index to the newly created Ctegory folder inside the View.
  In Index.cshtml added View.text code provided in assignment 2 folder.

+            0606PM
+    Finally got the room empty and working again on rest work....
+    Clean build rebuild everything is working